-Our mission is to ensure that the sourcing of natural stone respects the environment and improves the lives of the people working in quarries and factories.
+Our mission is to ensure that the sourcing of extractives respects the environment and improves the lives of the people working in quarries and factories.

 We work with member organisations who want to ensure that they are identifying and addressing these issues.
-Our members include retail buyers, importers and factories across Europe, China and India.
+Our members include retail buyers, importers and factories across Europe, China India and Brazil.

 How we work - Transparency